A Novel Open Set Energy-based Flow Classifier for Network Intrusion Detection: Related work

 \section{Related work}

-We present a taxonomy of \ac{A-NIDS} in Figure \ref{fig:taxonomy}.
-In this section, we first discuss works in which the proposed system tries to label attacks with only known attacks classes.
-Next, we present notable works that, in addition to detecting known attacks, also implement specific mechanisms for detecting unknown attacks.

-\acp{NIDS} aim at protecting the integrity of a computer network.
-They are responsible for inspecting incoming traffic and setting off an alarm when an attack vector is identified.
-Nowadays, the most promising approach in \ac{NIDS} research is \ac{A-NIDS}, characterized by the ability to identify any type of intrusion that differs from normal traffic \cite{Buczak2016}.

-In recent years, a wide variety of \ac{A-NIDS} were developed using \ac{ML} classifiers.
-Among the existing \ac{A-NIDS}, there are those that only flag malicious traffic and there are those that, after flagging an attack, attempt to classify it.
-As discussed in the Introduction, we believe these latter systems to be the most promising ones, because they allow the formulation of effective incident response actions instead of just blocking the attack \cite{AHMAD2021102122}.
-Systems with this ability usually use multi-class algorithms to learn and identify attack patterns.
-Next, we review the literature on \ac{A-NIDS} considering the taxonomy presented in Figure \ref{fig:taxonomy}.
+In this section, we present an overview of the literature related to our work.
+In recent years, a wide variety of \ac{NIDS} was developed using \ac{ML} classifiers.
+We review some of these works focusing on descriptive classifiers, \ie which perform multi-classification, and on open set classifiers, which can detect unknown attacks.
+To coordinate the discussion and to position our work, we review the literature about \ac{NIDS} considering the proposed taxonomy presented in Figure \ref{fig:taxonomy}.

-Binary \acp{A-NIDS} classify traffic into two classes: benign or malicious.
+Binary \acp{NIDS} classify traffic into two classes: benign or malicious.
 They are useful to identify and block intrusions, but they do not provide information about identified attacks.
-We highlight \ac{EFC} as it was first presented by Pontes \textit{et al.} \cite{pontes2019new}, as a binary classifier. \ac{EFC} performance was evaluated in the CICIDS2017, CIDDS-001 and CICDDoS2019 datasets and it was compared with several other \ac{ML} classifiers -- \ac{NB}, \ac{KNN}, \ac{DT}, \ac{SVM}, \ac{MLP}, \ac{Ada B.} and \ac{RF}.
-From these experiments, it was concluded that \ac{EFC} is capable of detecting anomalies in the three datasets, reaching an F1 score around 97\% at best and an \ac{AUROC} around 99\% at best.
-In our work, we modify the original single-class method to perform multi-class classification by using the Potts model to model not only benign flows, but also several attacks classes.
+We highlight \ac{EFC} as it was first presented by Pontes \etal \cite{pontes2019new}, as a binary classifier.
+The performance of EFC was evaluated considering the CICIDS2017, CIDDS-001 and CICDDoS2019 datasets and it was compared with several other \ac{ML} classifiers.
+From these experiments, the authors concluded that \ac{EFC} is capable of detecting anomalies in the three datasets with low computational cost and is also a robust algorithm for distribution changes.
+Due to these characteristics, we propose to modify the original single-class EFC method to perform multi-class classification by using the Potts model \cite{Wu1982} to model not only benign flows but also several attack classes.